PossibleLlama/worklog/docs/CONTRIBUTING.md

 a [reaction][GithubReaction] can help prioritisation.

 Once an issue is raised, it should have appropriate labels to allow for easy discovery.
-Milestones should also be added to the issue.
-This will help indicate what the priority of the issue will be.
+Maintainers will add milestones to the issue to indicate the priority and timeline for the change.

 When starting to work on an issue, please assign it to yourself to let others know that you are working on it.